tranmanhducslt/5ALIVE/README.md

 # 5ALIVE
 adaptation of the 2021 Hasbro card game 5 Alive

-written in Java using Swift for GUI
+written in Java using JavaFX for GUI

 ## how to play
 - be the last person to survive when all others run out of lives